 Which AccuQuilt Dies should I start with?

 The AccuQuilt dies that you choose will depend on which machine you get and what your preferences are for quilting.
-One thing I love about AccuQuilt is that the possibilities really are endless and they are constantly coming out with new dies nearly every month!
+One thing I love about AccuQuilt is that the possibilities really are endless!
+They are constantly coming out with new dies nearly every month!

 If you love appliqué and fun designs, the options are so plentiful!
 You can browse all the adorable appliqué die options here.

 Do I need anything else besides the AccuQuilt Cutting Machine and Dies?

 Yes – do not forget your mats!
 The mats do not come with all the dies, so you’ll want to grab one (or a few) of those in your order as well.
 An exception to this is if you purchase a set of dies like the Qube, then it will come with one cutting mat for those dies.
-I recommend to have one mat for each size/shape of die that you have and then replace the mats as they get worn out.
+I recommend to have one mat for each size/shape of die that you have.
+Then, replace the mats as they get worn out.

 What patterns can I use with AccuQuilt?

 Nearly any traditionally pieced pattern can be adapted to work with AccuQuilt dies!
 It may require a little bit more mental math but it’s so worth it to be able to save time cutting the pieces!
-Check out my Indian Summer Quilt or Vintage Lace Quilt to read how I used my AccuQuilt to make quilts from modern designer patterns.
+Check out my Vintage Lace Quilt to read how I used my AccuQuilt to make quilts from modern designer patterns.